 Historical precedents – IWC

 In most cases, there are pieces in a brand’s history that provide a model on which to base the contemporary versions of this early pilot’s watch format.
-For example, the numerals on the IWC Big Pilot’s Watch Edition “Le Petit Prince” above have been part of IWC’s design heritage from 1936, when its first ‘Special Watch for Pilots’ was launched (shown in the photo below).
+For example, the numerals on the IWC Big Pilot’s Watch Edition “Le Petit Prince” have been part of IWC’s design heritage from 1936, when its first ‘Special Watch for Pilots’ was launched (shown in the photo below).